codanaut/AstroTunes/README.md

 ## 🧪 Development Status & "Vibe Coding"
 This project is currently a **Work in Progress**.

 AstroTunes was partially **vibe coded**.
-It started as a personal project before I decided to try out Google’s new Antigravity IDE agent manager.
+It started as a personal project I was coding myself before I decided to try out Google’s new Antigravity IDE agent manager.
+Which worked much better than I expected!

 **Note:** As the project evolves, the focus is on "de-slopping" the codebase to remove any leftover junk from AI, standardizing functions across Svelte components, and ensuring the architecture is as clean as the UI.
 Expect frequent changes and potential redesigns!

 ## 🛰 Tech Stack
-* **Framework:** Svelte
+* **Framework:** Svelte 5
 * **Styling:** Tailwind CSS
 * **Icons:** Lucide Svelte
 * **Audio:** Howler.js
 * **Build Tool:** Vite
+* **Desktop App:** Tauri

 ---
 *Built with ❤️ for the self-hosted music community.*